joesb/helios360/content/handbook/delivery/heuristics.md

 #### Ask what

-Ask service users what they want to achieve, and what they expect to happen.{.padding-inline-start-lg}
+Ask service users what they want to achieve, and what makes it hard to do that.{.padding-inline-start-lg}

 #### Focus on user needs